-Welcome to faith formation for young adults.
-We invite people from all denominations, backgrounds, all ethnicities, and all sexualities to join us as we walk together on a spiritual path that brings us closer to God.
-Our words and worship draw from the most ancient hearts of Christianity, while at the same time they are renewed by our modern minds.
-Church should not be a place where you leave your questions at the door; bring your doubts, your fears, your hopes, your joys – bring everything God has made you to be.
+In the Episcopal Church, our words and worship draw from the ancient heart of Christianity and yet they are renewed by our modern minds.
+Here you don’t have to leave your questions at the door; bring your doubts, your fears, your hopes, your joys – bring everything God has made you to be.

 “A Holy Waste of Time” Retreat